 A Palladiotype is a photographic image based on the chemistry of the cyanotype in which paper is photo sensitized with iron salts.
 When developed out, the salts are replaced with palladium.
 This process has been used to create homemade photo paper since the 1870’s.
-Commercial palladium paper was introduced in 1916 as a substitute for platinum paper that was not unavailable during the First World War.
+Commercial palladium paper was introduced in 1916 as a substitute for platinum paper that became unavailable during the First World War.
 In the post war years the cost of palladium rose alongside that of platinum and its production was discontinued during the 1930’s.
-Palladium and platinum share many characteristics; their colors can range from a silvery gray to a warm brown; and they were sometimes even mixed together.
+It is difficult to distinguish palladium prints from those made from platinum because they share many characteristics; their colors can range from a silvery gray to a warm brown; and they were sometimes even mixed together.
 Both metals are very stable for they embed themselves into the paper, rather than lie on the surface.
 This also gives the paper made with them a very matte finish that makes them almost unrecognizable as photographs.
 Palladium paper was used for real photo postcards but they are not very common.

 Panchromatic (Pans Film)

-A panorama refers to a large-scale 360-degree painting within a cylindrical structure (rotunda) that is viewed from its center to immerse the viewer into an illusion of reality.
+A panorama originally referred to a large-scale 360-degree painting within a cylindrical structure (rotunda) that is viewed from its center to immerse the viewer into an illusion of reality.
 The first such panorama was patented by an Irishman, Robert Barker in 1787.
 Though originally built in Europe, they were based upon earlier traditions of wide format paintings and prints.
-In the United States very long paintings to which a viewing admission was charged were common.
-By the 1880’s the panorama returned to America in the form of cycloramas where many were built depicting battles, religious themes, and foreign views.
-Panoramas were a major art form of the 19th century and a leading form of mass entertainment until dioramas with wax figures and sound effects began to accompany these paintings to help compete with the movies that were siphoning of customers.
-The 20th century saw disasters and science fiction themes added as subjects to peak interest but the audience for this type of entertainment continued to decline.
+In the United States very long paintings to which a viewing admission was charged were common, and this tradition led to the emergence of panoramas by the 1880’s in the form of cycloramas where the viewer stood on the outside.
+Panoramas were a major art form of the 19th century and a leading form of mass entertainment depicting battles, religious themes, and foreign views.
+Eventually they took the form of dioramas sporting wax figures and sound effects to help compete with the movies that were siphoning of customers.
+The 20th century saw disasters and science fiction themes added as subjects to peak interest, but the audience for this type of entertainment continued to decline.
 By the 1930’s most had been demolished, and only two Cycloramas survive in the United States today depicting the battles of Atlanta and Gettysburg.
-As postcards emerged amidst their popularity it was only natural for fold out cards to develop in order to present elongated views.
-Though not a panorama by classical definition, all wide views are now commonly referred to by this term.
-Cycloramas themselves provided imagery for a number of postcards.
+As postcards emerged amidst their popularity, it was only natural for fold out cards to develop in order to present elongated views.
+Though not panoramas by classical definition, all wide views are now commonly referred to by this term.
+Many individual postcards and sets also reproduce sections of cycloramas.

-On a pantographic postal card the printed image used to designate postage on the back side of the card is a reduced form the identical image pictured on the front of the card.
-They were first issued by the Canadian government in 1971 during the National Exhibition in Toronto.
+The printed image on a pantographic postal card that is used to designate postage on its back is a reduction of the identical image pictured on the front of the card.
+These types of cards were first issued by the Canadian government in 1971 during the National Exhibition in Toronto.
 Australia began to issue similar cards in 1976 followed by Singapore in 1982.

-Paquebot literally means packet boat in French, but it is used a a specific term by the Universal Postal Union when referring to mail originating on a vessel out in international waters.
-Once in port, mail from these ships, carrying postage from the country of origin would be transfered to smaller packet boats that would relay them to the local post office.
-This correspondence was hand stamped with the term Paquebot to alert postal clerks that it was okay to accept mail with a foreign stamp on it since it was posted at sea.
+Paquebot literally means packet boat in French, but it has more specific meaning when used by the Universal Postal Union when referring to mail originating on a vessel out in international waters.
+Once in port the mail aboard these ships that carry postage from the foreign country of origin would be transferred to smaller packet boats that would relay them to the local post office.
+This correspondence was then hand stamped with the term Paquebot to alert postal clerks that it was okay to accept this mail with a foreign stamp on it for processing since it was posted out at sea.

 Paper Grains (Paper Tints)

-The most common of paper grain was a heavy white paper embossed with a patterned field of dots on which the artist would draw with a black crayon.
+A number of special grained papers were designed to speed up photomechanical reproduction in lithography.
+The most common of these was a heavy white paper embossed with a patterned field of dots on which the artist would draw with a black crayon.
 The black pigment had a tendency to only stick to the top of the dots but they could grow larger and the tone darker as more pressure was applied with the hand, similar in principal to making a rubbing.
-Other papers had thin ridges embossed into them, which would be drawn upon in the same manner but the resulting image would be rendered a series of varying lines.
-This was supposed to simulate engraving but the resemblance is tenuous at best.
-The artist could manipulate these grained papers in various ways with the nuance of his hand.
-When photographed and transferred to a substrate the printed image would retain the value structure of an actual drawing even though created through small optical markings.
-These papers were designed as an easy way to create a wide range of values through optical blending in order to speed up production.
+Other papers had thin ridges embossed into them, which when drawn yielded an image rendered in a series of varying lines.
+These lines were supposed to simulate those achieved through engraving, but the resemblance is tenuous at best.
+An artist could manipulate these grained papers in various ways with the nuance of his hand.
+When photographed and transferred to a substrate, the printed image would retain the value structure of an actual drawing even though created through small optical markings.

-A Parallax Stereogram is a two dimensional photograph made to look as if it were three dimensional through alterations in its surface.
-Invented in 1903, it is based on optical principals discovered by Frederic Ives in 1896.
-An image is pieced together in very thin alternating cut strips from two photographs each taken of the same subject at slightly differing angles.
-A lenticulating sheet with opaque bars of the same frequency as the divided strips on the collaged photograph were then placed over the image.
+The Parallax Stereogram invented in 1903 is a form of three dimensional imagery that requires no external device to be viewed.
+It is based on optical principals discovered by Frederic Ives in 1896 when a two dimensional photograph was made to look as if it were three dimensional by altering its surface.
+An image is pieced together using very thin alternating cut strips from two photographs each taken of the same subject at slightly differing angles.
+A thin lenticulating sheet made with opaque bars of the same frequency as the divided strips of the collaged photograph were then placed over the image.
 As the left and right eye perceive this picture at different angles, the raised opaque bar situated between each alternating strip hides one complete photo from each eye causing the mind to interpret the differences seen as three-dimensional space.
-The problem with this method was that the effect only properly took place when the image was views at a specific angle.
+The problem with this method was that space could only be effectively read when the image was viewed at a specific angle.

 Paris Postal Conference

-In May and June of 1863 the Paris Postal Conference was held at the instigation of U.S. Postmaster General, Montgomery Blair.
-He was joined by delegates from Austria, Belgium, Costa Rica, Denmark.
-Ecuador, Spain, France, Great Britain, Italy, Netherlands, Portugal, Prussia, Hawaii, Switzerland, and the Hanseatic cities to discuss the idea of universal international postage and related issues.
+In May and June of 1863, the Paris Postal Conference was held at the instigation of U.S. Postmaster General, Montgomery Blair.
+He was joined by delegates from Austria, Belgium, Costa Rica, Denmark, Ecuador, Spain, France, Great Britain, Italy, the Netherlands, Portugal, Prussia, Hawaii, Switzerland, and the Hanseatic cities to discuss the idea of universal international postage and related issues.
 No final agreement could be made at this time, but most of their proposals would be adopted by the General Postal Union in 1875.

 Paste-On Card (Tip-In)

-Paste-on cards appeared in the 1890’s when the supply of postcards was not yet reliable and the customers for them uncertain.
-These types of cards were basically printed in letterpress, incorporating a color design or words or both with a small photograph or other graphic work printed in a different medium and then pasted onto it by hand (tipped in).
-Sometimes only a blind decorative embossing was used around the image creating totally generic stock.
-These cards could be printed in small numbers on a jobbing platen or even a hand press lessening investment risk.
-These cards were not produced to create art but to impart a personal touch.
-Paste-on cards could often look like homemade cards though most were commercially manufactured.
+Paste-on cards appeared in number during the 1890Õs when the supply of printed postcards was not yet reliable and the customers for them uncertain.
+These types of cards were basically printed in letterpress, incorporating a color design or words or both with a small photograph or other graphic work printed in a different medium pasted onto it by hand (tipped in).
+Sometimes only a blind decorative embossing was used around the pasted on image creating totally generic stock.
+These simple cards could be printed in small numbers on a jobbing platen or even a hand press lessening investment risk.
+These unique cards were not produced to create art but to impart a personal touch.
+Paste-on cards can often look like homemade cards though most were commercially manufactured.

-A Patriograph is a trade name for souvenir cards printed by the American Souvenir Card Company between 1897 and 1898.
-These cards were not sold individually but only in sets of twelve marketed towards the collector rather than the tourist, and a subscription system was even set up for purchases in advance of publication.
+Patriograph is a trade name for the souvenir cards published by the American Souvenir Card Company between 1897 and 1898.
+These cards were not sold individually but only in sets of twelve that were marketed towards the collector rather than the tourist.
+A subscription system was even set up so collectors could make purchases in advance of publication.
 Though these view-cards were artist drawn and had designs similar to that of European Gruss aus cards, they were printed in a poor quality tricolor line block by the Colortype Company.

 During the election campaign of 1908, lower tariff rates were an integral part of the Republican platform, so after President Taft was elected he called up special session of Congress in order to address this issue.
 The House passed a bill close to the President’s wishes, but the Senate’s version was much more protectionist.
 Through the Payne-Aldrich Act, a compromise agreed to in 1909, tariffs were lowered on 650 items leaving 1,150 unchanged, but for 220 items including postcards, tariffs were increased.
 Up to this point postcards had only been minimally taxed, but this new protective measure heavily lobbied for by American postcard printers, made importing cards from Europe very prohibitive.
 Most postcards at this time were imported from Germany and American printers were tired of sharing such a large percentage of profits.
 Unfortunately they could not match the quality of German made cards and the best of these continued to attract an American audience despite the high tariff.
 Jobbers who had hoarded cards in fear of the tariff now dumped their overstock onto the marked severely depressing prices.
 This controversy over protectionism helped propel Woodrow Wilson into the Presidency in the next election.
 The Tariff Act of 1913 finally lowered the basic tax rates but much harm had already been done to international markets and the crippled postcard industry would never recover its former glory.